Staying in Bed to Read Books

 All these practices help us apply the questions and insights we have gained from spiritual life.
 There are spiritual practices which challenge us and those which help us grow into what we are learning.

 Several of the spiritual disciplines we practice help us take time to reflect and rest.
 We may engage in a form of silent prayer or stillness which opens us to spiritual life.
-Our practice helps us pause to allow us to not be distracted and hear sacred truths.
+Our practice helps us pause to allow us not to be distracted and hear sacred truths.
 Some of us take regular retreats of a day or longer to take a deep breath.

 Staying in bed to read books can be like taking a short retreat.